oliverepper/Injection/README.md

 @Injected var answer: Int
 ```

-You can only have one dependecy per type, though.
-It's 54 lines of code, what do you expect ;) Swift rocks!
+You can only have one dependency per type, though.
+It's 54 lines of code – what do you expect ;) Swift rocks!